-- 1. The last day to withdraw from a course will be at the conclusion of 40 percent of the total instructional period, or at the end of three weeks for an eight-week course and two weeks for a six-week course. - 2.
+- The last day to withdraw from a course will be at the conclusion of 40 percent of the total instructional period, or at the end of three weeks for an eight-week course and two weeks for a six-week course. - 2.
 The last day to withdraw from a course without special permission from the Provost will be at the conclusion of 50 percent of the instructional period, or at the end of four weeks for an eight-week course and three weeks for a six-week course. - 3.
 Students who withdraw between the end of the third or fourth weeks for an eight-week course, or between the end of the second and third weeks for a six-week course (or another analogous period for courses of duration other than six or eight weeks) will receive either a WP or WF. - 4.
 Students seeking to withdraw after 50 percent of the instructional period can do so only by means of an administrative withdrawal (AW) which will be governed by the same policy as stated above.

-Withdrawal from the University: A student who withdraws from the University either during the term or between terms must initiate the process with a withdrawal form in the Office of the Registrar on the St. Thomas campus or the Academic Services Office on the St. Croix campus, and the completion of the process outlined thereon.
+Withdrawal from the University: A student who withdraws from the University either during the term or between terms must initiate the process with a withdrawal form in the Access and Enrollment Services Office on either campus, and the completion of the process outlined thereon.
 In addition, to protect her/his academic standing, the student must complete specific course withdrawal procedures above.
 Failure to comply with these requirements may adversely affect the student's grades and academic standing.